vestiment-sh/Airbnb-Optimization/README.md

 - Anaconda Navigator: https://docs.anaconda.com/anaconda/install/
 - JetBrains' PyCharm: https://www.jetbrains.com/pycharm/download/#section=windows

 2. In order to build our ETL pipeline, we need a powerful database server to upload data to and host our data warehouse, while also being able to create the tables with our specifications.
 We're going to use Google BiqQuery to quickly run our SQL queries and effectively store our data.
-Since Google Bigquery is on the cloud, it is easy to access on any computer without any need to install anything onto your computer.
+Since Google Bigquery is on the cloud, it is easy to access on any computer without any need to install anthing onto your computer.

 - Google BigQuery: https://cloud.google.com/bigquery
   - Set-Up Tutorial: https://www.youtube.com/watch?v=sV2XX7LbYEw